sst/sst/www/docs/learn/index.md

 ---
+title: Learn SST
-title: Preface
+sidebar_label: Preface
 description: "In this tutorial we'll create a simple SST app and go over some of its key concepts."
 ---

-Now that you have gotten a brief  overview of what SST is.
-We are ready to build something with it and look its key concepts.
+In this section we are going to build a full-stack app with SST and learn about its key concepts.

-The following sections is a brief tutorial on how to build a full-stack app with SST.
-We'll start by creating a new SST app and set up our local development environment.
-This will also create the starter we'll be using.
+We'll start by creating an app with our starter and set up our local development environment.
 The starter includes a database, GraphQL API, and a React frontend.

 The starter creates a very simple Reddit clone.
 You can submit links and it'll display all the links that've been submitted.
 We'll add a comments feature to our app.